malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 Smaller changes are also a lot easier for someone else to review.
 (See @sec:Peer_Review)

+While small changes are easier to review, they should also be self contained, since many changes complicate the process.
+This means that an ideal change to adds some new functionality should also include documentation for what that functionality does, including an update of existing documentation.
+There should also be some test cases, ensuring the new functionality behaves as expected and future changes are not going to inadvertently break the feature.
+In practice this idea situation is rarely realised, particularly where software development is not the main goal.
+However it provides a framework for what should be changed.

 ### Documentation

 At a minimum a project should contain a README file,